drocheam/optrace/docs/source/usage/elements.rst

 ##################################

+Paraxial analysis by using transfer matrix is described in :numref:`usage_tma`.
 As for a setup of many lenses, we can also do paraxial analysis on a simple lens.
 To create a ray transfer matrix analysis object (:class:`TMA <optrace.tracer.transfer_matrix_analysis.TMA>` object) we call the member function :python:`tma()`.
-From there on we can use it as described in <>.

 .. doctest::